 When it comes to choosing a Lenovo Thinkpad vs Ideapad, there are a few differences amongst the technical specs that will determine the best choice for users.
 These differences include overall speed, design, affordability, display keyboard, and processor.

-The Thinkpad has more advanced laptops parts that allow for faster speeds, more intuitive keyboard & design, more immersive audio as well as an improved FHD IPS display. t
+The Thinkpad has more advanced laptops parts that allow for faster speeds, more intuitive keyboard & design, more immersive audio as well as an improved FHD IPS display.

-The Ideapad on the other hand was built for casual laptop users and not business or commercial level performance.
+The Lenovo Ideapad on the other hand was built for casual laptop users and not business or commercial level performance.
 It makes for a great affordable, cheap laptop and even has a distinct gaming model that performs quite well for most moderately graphic heavy games.

 It’s clear Lenovo had cut back on certain upgrades when creating the Lenovo Ideapad, especially when compared to the Thinkpad.
 The Thinkpad has significantly improved upgrades that are important for those who use their laptops more than just 1-2 hours per day.
+In this post I will primarily explore the difference between thinkpad and ideapad laptop models from Lenovo.

 - Lenovo Thinkpad vs Ideapad: What is the Difference between the two?